-March 18, 2014 — He was the most talked-about person of 2013 and winner of TIME’s “Person of the Year” award.
+A recent article from the Barna Group: March 18, 2014 — He was the most talked-about person of 2013 and winner of TIME’s “Person of the Year” award.
 Google Translate coders have set his name to translate as “a better world.”
 Yet Pope Francis insists that he is “a normal person,” and has no desire to be … Continue reading What do Protestants think of Pope Francis?

 A sobbing little girl stood near a small church from which she had been turned away because it was too crowded.
 “I can't go to Sunday School”, she sobbed to the pastor as he walked by.
 Seeing her shabby, unkempt appearance, the pastor guessed the reason and, taking her by the hand, took her inside … Continue reading What God can do with 57 Cents